makethingshappy/IoThome/Documentation/Setup.md

 ## 8. Create autoexec.be

 Tasmota runs `autoexec.be` automatically on every boot.
-You need to create this file to tell Tasmota which drivers to load.
+You need to create this file to tell Tasmota which drivers to load or application code to run.

 **1.** In **Consoles → Manage File System**, check whether `autoexec.be` already exists.